Has My Email Been Breached? Check Free in 30 Seconds (2026)

 How do I check if my email has been in a data breach?

-Enter your email address into a breach-checking tool like HaveIBeenPwned or Espectro.
-These services compare your email against databases of known breaches and return a list of incidents where your data appeared.
-Espectro checks 8+ sources simultaneously, including HaveIBeenPwned, Dehashed, and HudsonRock, for more complete coverage.
+Enter your email address into a breach-checking tool such as HaveIBeenPwned or espectrosint.
+These services compare your email against databases of known breaches and return a list of incidents where your data appeared. espectrosint checks 8+ sources simultaneously, including HaveIBeenPwned, Dehashed and HudsonRock, for more complete coverage.

 Is HaveIBeenPwned safe to use?

 Yes.
-HaveIBeenPwned was created by security researcher Troy Hunt and is widely trusted by cybersecurity professionals worldwide.
+HaveIBeenPwned was built by security researcher Troy Hunt and is widely trusted by cybersecurity professionals worldwide.
 It does not store the email addresses you search.
-The service has been integrated into government security programs in Australia, the UK, and the FBI's infrastructure.
+The service has been integrated into government security programs in Australia, the United Kingdom and into FBI infrastructure.

 What should I do immediately after finding out my data was breached?